adamsoliev/bearblog/intro-sql/blogpost.md

 ---

 # <a id="what-and-why" href="#table-of-contents">What and why</a>
-This is an introduction to SQL.
-Unlike the countless other intros, it quickly covers the core ideas from a database-theory perspective, then shifts to the user's point of view – walking through queries from basic to advanced.
-In the basic section, the emphasis is on understanding how SQL works – structure, syntax, and flow – before moving on to applying it to real business questions in the advanced section.
-It then shifts again, this time with a focus on SQL performance.
+This is my introduction to SQL.
+I start from the relational model — the theory SQL is built on — then shift to the user’s point of view, walking through queries from basic to advanced.
+In the basic section, I explain each clause using a simple query and how that clause fits into SQL’s logical flow.
+In the advanced section, I break down complex queries visually and step by step.
+The post ends with a look at SQL performance.

-This blogpost was written primarily for myself – to clarify what I understand about SQL.
-Along the way, I trimmed what’s easy to find elsewhere and kept what took effort to learn.
-If you have any feedback/thoughts, please reach out.
+I wrote this mostly to clarify my own understanding.
+Along the way, I cut what’s easy to find elsewhere and kept what took effort to learn.
+If you have thoughts or feedback, I’d love to hear them.

 # <a id="relational-model" href="#table-of-contents">Relational model</a>